Mark Doty: Career

 memoirs received the American Library Associations Israel Fishman Non-Fiction Award.
 His most recent memoir, Dog Years (HarperCollins, 2005), was a New York Times Bestseller and received the Barbara Gittings Literature Award from the American Library Association in 2008.

-Doty's essays include Still Life with Oysters and Lemon (Beacon Press, 2001), a book-length essay about 17th-century Dutch painting and our relationships to objects, and The Art of Description (Graywolf Books, 2010), a collection of four essays in which, "Doty considers the task of saying what you see, and the challenges of rendering experience through language."
+Doty's essays include Still Life with Oysters and Lemon (Beacon Press, 2001), a book-length essay about 17th-century Dutch painting and our relationships to objects, and The Art of Description (Graywolf Books, 2010), a collection of four essays in which "Doty considers the task of saying what you see, and the challenges of rendering experience through language."

-He served as guest editor for "The Best American Poetry 2012 (Scribners, 2012).
+He served as guest editor for The Best American Poetry 2012 (Scribners, 2012).

 Doty has taught at the University of Iowa, Princeton University, Sarah Lawrence College, Columbia University, Cornell and NYU.
 He was the John and Rebecca Moores Professor in the graduate program at The University of Houston Creative Writing Program for ten years, and is currently Distinguished Professor and Writer-in-Residence in the Department of English at Rutgers University in New Brunswick, New Jersey, where he directs Writers House.
 He has also participated in The Juniper Summer Writing Institute at the University of Massachusetts Amherst's MFA Program for Poets & Writers, and was on the faculty of the Bread Loaf Writers' Conference in August 2006.
 He is the inaugural judge of the White Crane/James White Poetry Prize for Excellence in Gay Men's Poetry.

 Doty was a judge for the 2013 Griffin Poetry Prize.
 In 2014, he was welcomed as a trustee of the Griffin Trust For Excellence In Poetry.

 In 2011, Doty was elected a Chancellor of the Academy of American Poets.

 Personal life

 From 1995 until 2010, his partner was the writer Paul Lisicky.
 They were married in 2008 and divorced in 2013.
-He currently lives with his partner Alexander Hadel in New York City and in the hamlet of The Springs in East Hampton, New York.
-The couple married October 2015 in Muir Woods National Monument.
+Doty currently lives with his husband Alexander Hadel in New York City and in the hamlet of The Springs in East Hampton, New York.
+The couple married in October 2015 in Muir Woods National Monument.